Thermalization of a quantum Newton's cradle in a one-dimensional quasicondensate: The -field method for simulating the quantum Newton's cradle

 With these scaled variables, the dimensionless time-dependent GPE reads as

 where the nonlinear operator $\mathcal{L}$ is defined via

 whereas the dimensionless SPGPE reads as

 Here, $\bar{\omega}=\omega t_0$ is the dimensionless trap frequency, $\bar{\mu}=\mu t_0/\hbar$ is the dimensionless chemical potential and \(\bar{\kappa}_{th} = \hbar \kappa_{th}\) is the rescaled growth rate with a numerical value that has no consequence for the final equilibrium configurations and can be chosen for numerical convenience \cite{bsdk16}.
 Additionally, \(d\overline{W}\) is a complex delta-correlated noise satisfying \(\avg{d\overline{W}^*(\xi,\tau)d\overline{W}(\xi',\tau)}=\delta(\xi-\xi')d\tau\).
-We point out that even though we are referring to Eq. (\ref{eqn:spgpe_thermal}) as the SPGPE, the actual projection operator, which sets up the high-energy cutoff for the classical field region, is effectively imposed by the choice of numerical grid for simulations.
+We point out that even though we are referring to Eq. (\ref{eqn:spgpe_thermal}) as the SPGPE, for the results presented here the actual projection operator, which sets up the high-energy cutoff for the classical field region, is effectively imposed by the choice of numerical grid for simulations.
+Apart from this, we have performed a range of simulations in the harmonic oscillator basis with a strictly controlled cutoff, and found that our results are essentially unchanged.
 Due to the strictly 1D nature of the problem at hand, the actual cutoff dependence of the dynamics is very weak (see Ref.~\cite{bsdk16} for further details).

 In the above dimensionless form, the nonlinearity constant in the GPE is always equal to unity, and the normalization condition that gives the total number of particles in the system reads $N=\int |\psi(x,t)|^2dx=\psi_0^2x_0 \bar{N}$, where $\bar{N}=\int |\varphi(\xi,\tau)|^2 d \xi$.